Puja Malla | Channel Head – STM Microelectronics

-I had full support of my parents when I opted for this career.
+I had the full support of my parents when I opted for this career.
 My dad too is a sales & marketing professional so he very well understood my profile.
-Fortunately my in-laws and my husband too are very supportive,they value the hard-work I put into my job.
-My profile requires me to travel a lot so without my family’s support I might not have been able to do justice to my job.
+Fortunately, my in-laws and my husband too are very supportive, they value the hard work I put into my job.
+My profile requires me to travel a lot so without my family’s support, I might not have been able to do justice to my job.

 Was this career by choice or circumstantial?

-Sales job is very dynamic.
+The sales job is very dynamic.
 Every moment we have a new challenge.
-Every month end and quarter end is critical and we have this adrenaline rush to hit our targets.
+Every month-end and quarter-end is critical and we have this adrenaline rush to hit our targets.

 If you had not opted for B.E., what career you would have opted for?

-For sure, if not an engineer then I would have been a doctor or in a profession related with Biotech or Genetics
+For sure, if not an engineer then I would have been a doctor or in a profession related to Biotech or Genetics

 Do you idolize anyone?

-I try to learn and look up to each and every woman who has managed to strike a balance between the professional as well as personal life, created a niche for herself professionally and at the same time have a beautiful family to share ones achievements with.
+I try to learn and look up to each and every woman who has managed to strike a balance between the professional as well as her personal life, created a niche for herself professionally, and at the same time has a beautiful family to share one’s achievements with.
 I idolize my mom for she’s made me what I am today.

 What is your message for the Kashmiri youth?